Kunshan Jiangsu, China Travel Guide

 Connects Kunshan directly to Suzhou's metro network for broader regional access.

-Newer buses and tube stations possess improved accessibility features; older stops sometimes present challenges.
+Newer buses and metro stations possess improved accessibility features; older stops sometimes present challenges.

 Foreigners require a valid Chinese driving license; IDPs are not accepted.
 Generally not recommended.

-Less frequent for tourists; also requires a Chinese motorcycle license.
+Less frequent for tourists; also requires of Chinese origin motorcycle license.

 Widespread and convenient.
 Use apps like Meituan Bike/Hellobike (requires local number/payment).